Rostlab/JS18_ProjectA_Group1/README.md

 ##### What is Swagger?
 Swagger is a collection of open-source tools build around OpenAPI.
-OpenAPI itself is a specification which specifies how to document REST APIs.
+OpenAPI itself is a specification which determines how to document REST APIs.
 If you come up with a description according to the specification can be used to document an API.
 One of these benefits is that it can be used to generate working clients